 I'm not sure about that.
 I do not think it does.
-So you want it?
-I'm sorry about that.
+So you wanted I'm sorry about that.

 That's right.
-Look, I spent, you know 10 years at Oxford.
-I have been you know a lot of skeptics over over my career.
-Nothing Nothing faze me but um Even I wasn't even doing that clearing properly.
-And I can turn farther now.
+Look, I spent, you know, 10 years at Oxford.
+I have been you know, a lot of sceptics over over my career.
+Nothing Nothing faze me, but um, even I wasn't even doing that clearing properly and I can turn farther now.
 So thank you.

-So is that something you would do it?
-Let's say it's an online appointment with a patient, you would do that with them.
-And as a result of it, you would say what is sadness, which is affecting the emotion in the neck or store and recall, a memory, we can change it slightly.
+So is that something you would do?
+So it's an online appointment with a patient and you would do that with them.
+And as a result of it, you would say what is sadness, which is affecting the emotion in the neck or

+Okay, I can explain this.
+But let me explain how, how emotions are related to our bodies.
+What, remember I said we, we use, we bring up long term memories, we bring up not the explicit memory, but the implicit memory in there.
+And the reason we don't worry about the facts of a memory, the explicit part of the memory is because of the memory flexibility.
+Every time we store store and recall, store and recall, a memory, we can change it slightly.
 So it is well known that memories are inaccurate, both explicit and implicit memories are inaccurate.
 And that's why we don't worry about the facts, we just worry about the feeling.
 So when I asked you to feel sad, I asked you to it was actually bringing up an implicit memory, we don't really know why we're sad.
 And that's okay.
 We just keep feeling sad.
 And the interesting thing here is we do not know where long term memory storage is.
 We know how it's mediated in the brain, but we do not know where long term memory storage is.
-And there is a leading theory that is stored in the fascia a lot of people a lot of us have had experience of either ourselves getting a massage, or you're doing in a yoga class, and we all of a sudden get emotional.
-That's a release of a memory in our fascia.
+And there is a leading theory that is stored in the fashion a lot of people a lot of us have have had experience of either ourselves getting a massage or a yoga doing in a yoga class, and we all of a sudden get emotional.
+That's the release of a memory in our fashion.